C-I-T-CLUB/currency-converter/README.md

 # currency-converter
 This is an Android Based Application for helping users convert between currencies.

-This is part of our Android Series Project
+The project is part of our Android Jam Series

 ## Language
 This project has been built using: